expo/expo/docs/versions/unversioned/introduction/project-lifecycle.md

 ## Publishing your Project
 If you click the **Publish** button in XDE, we upload a minified copy of your app to our CDN, and give you a shareable url of the form `expo.io/@your-username/your-app-slug`.

-You can share this link immediately with anybody who has the Expo Client app.
+You can share this link immediately with anybody who has the Expo Client app for Android.
 [Read more about Publishing here](../guides/publishing.html).

+On iOS, you'll need to use Apple Testflight to share your app with others.

 ## Updating your App
 You can continue making changes locally without disrupting your users.
 Any time you **Publish** changes to your app, your new version becomes available immediately to anybody with the link.